This post may contain affiliate links. Read the full disclosure here.

 If you want to achieve your greatest goals, choose the genius you want to install and make a habit of the visualization exercises.
 From turning on your millionaire mindset to cultivating your creative mind, the Raikov Effect can help you become the person you want to be.

 Kip Brooks is a certified Trainer and Master Practitioner of Neuro-Linguistic Programming, and holds certificates in Mental and Emotional Release® and Hypnosis from the Association for Integrative Psychology.
 He is a John Maxwell certified speaker, sales trainer and coach and holds certificates in youth empowerment by YouthMax and YouthMax Plus.
-He is also certified by the Life Coach Training Institute and is trained and certified in Neuroscience, and Healing Touch.
+He is also certified by the Life Coach Training Institute and is certified in Neuroscience, and Healing Touch.